mfem/web/src/building.md

 That's it!
 The MFEM library can be found in `mfem-3.4/libmfem.a`, while the `glvis` executable will be in the `glvis-3.4` directory.

+Note: as of version 4.0, GLVis has additional dependencies that need to be installed first, see its building [documentation](https://glvis.org/building/).

 To start a GLVis server, open a **new terminal** and type
 ```sh
 ~> cd glvis-3.4